New great ape species identified

 It is the first new great ape to be described for almost a century.

-Publishing their work in the journal Current Biology, the team - including researchers from the University of Zurich and Liverpool John Moores University - pointed out that there are only 800 individuals remaining, making this one of the world's most threatened ape species.
+Publishing their work in the journal Current Biology, the team - including researchers from the University of Zurich, Liverpool John Moores University and the Sumatran Orangutan Conservation Programme - pointed out that there are only 800 individuals remaining, making this one of the world's most threatened ape species.

 Early on in their study, researchers took DNA from the orangutans, which showed them to be "peculiar" compared to other orangutans in Sumatra.